Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-06-SNAPSHOT.md

 ------|-----------------------
 ENDP  | tls-server-end-point
 UNIQ  | tls-unique
-Table: Mapping of cb-type to Channel Bindings Types
+Table: Mapping of cb-type to Channel Binding Types

 The following table lists the HT SASL mechanisms registered by this document.